hashicorp/terraform-provider-aws/website/docs/r/appsync_graphql_api.html.markdown

 * `user_pool_id` - (Required) The user pool ID.
 * `app_id_client_regex` - (Optional) A regular expression for validating the incoming Amazon Cognito User Pool app client ID.
 * `aws_region` - (Optional) The AWS region in which the user pool was created.

+### lambda_authorizer_config

+The following arguments are supported:

+* `authorizer_uri` - (Required) The ARN of the Lambda function to be called for authorization.
+Note: This Lambda function must have a resource-based policy assigned to it, to allow `lambda:InvokeFunction` from service principal `appsync.amazonaws.com`.
+* `authorizer_result_ttl_in_seconds` - (Optional) The number of seconds a response should be cached for.
+The default is 5 minutes (300 seconds).
+The Lambda function can override this by returning a `ttlOverride` key in its response.
+A value of 0 disables caching of responses.
+Minimum value of 0.
+Maximum value of 3600.
+* `identity_validation_expression` - (Optional) A regular expression for validation of tokens before the Lambda function is called.

 ## Attributes Reference